PoroRift/Documentation/LoLAPIInstructional.md

 **5. Click `Collections` tab on the left next to the `History` tab.**

-**6. Put down the API key in Environment Variable:** Open up the Collection by clicking the small left arrow.
+~~**6.
+Put down the API key in Environment Variable:** Open up the Collection by clicking the small left arrow.
 There should be a few requests (or just one) click on one you're interested in and it should open up into the main boxes.
 Click on `No Environment` dropdown above the blue `Send` button and select `PORORIFT`, click the eye icon next to that dropdown and click on the `Edit` button adjacent to `PORORIFT`.
 You should see a checked row labeled `API_KEY`.
 Under `CURRENT VALUE` grab the API key from our chat (or generate your own [here (requires LoL account)](https://developer.riotgames.com/)) and paste it into that column.
 Hit `Update`.
+You might also need to add other variables to this place depending on the variables the request will use.~~
+**6. WE CAN SHARE ENVIRONMENTS!** Create an account with Postman, sign in and let me know your email.
+I will share the key/environment with you and you will not need to worry about this step.
+You may still need to go to the dropdown to change to this environment however.

 > **NOTE:** API key expires every 24-hours so if it's expired request for me to generate a new one for you or make an account to test your own and place it into the same place mentioned above.